Disulfur decafluoride

 Disulfur decafluoride is a chemical compound with the formula S2F10.
 It was discovered in 1934 by Denbigh and Whytlaw-Gray.
 Each sulfur atom of the S2F10 molecule is octahedral, and surrounded by five fluorine atoms and one sulfur atom.
 The two sulfur atoms are connected by a single bond.
 In the S2F10 molecule, the oxidation state of each sulfur atoms is +5, but their valency is 6 (they are hexavalent).
-S2F10 is highly toxic, with toxicity four times that of phosgene.

 It is a colorless liquid with a burnt match smell similar to sulfur dioxide.

 Production

 Disulfur decafluoride is produced by photolysis of SF5Br, or SF5Cl in H_{2}: